TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 The [Audio Engineering Society (AES)](https://www.aes.org/), is a professional society 🏢 devoted exclusively to audio technology.
 Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) 🎥 they standardize different technologies in the audio/broadcasting industry.

 This article will talk exclusively about AES3.
 Newer standards are behind a paywall.
-Fortunately AES3 is as older than me.
+Fortunately, AES3 is as older than me.
 It was first published in 1985 and was revised in 1992, 2003 and 2009.
 That means that we can find semi-recent leaked PDFs without much difficulty.

 Moreover, there are a bunch of other documents linked to AES3 from which we can scoop up information:
   - [AES/EBU EG](https://tech.ebu.ch/docs/other/aes-ebu-eg.pdf) - ``Engineering Guidelines - (The AES/EBU audio interface)``